Crisco Pie Crust

 Make sure that you only use enough water to form the dough into a ball and then stop.
 Too much water will make it soggy.
 Also, make sure your oven is calibrated to the right temperature.

-Of course, so remember do not over work the dough when in the processor.
-As soon as the ball forms stop.
+Remember do not over work the dough when in the processor.
+As soon as the ball forms and holds together stop.
 Again, make sure your water and Crisco are icy cold.

 • Avoid Room Temperature Ingredients: Make sure all of the ingredients are cold – even the flour.